-The deposit securities may change and as rebalancing adjustments and corporate action events of the Next Intangible Core Index and Next Intangible Value Index (each an "Underlying Index") are reflected from time to time by the Adviser in a Fund's portfolio.
-The deposit securities may also change in response to the rebalancing and/or constitution of an Underlying Index.
+The deposit securities may change and as rebalancing adjustments and corporate action events of the Underlying Index are reflected from time to time by the Adviser in a Fund's portfolio.
+The deposit securities may also change in response to the rebalancing and/or constitution of the Underlying Index.
 These adjustments will reflect changes known to the Adviser on the date of announcement to be in effect by the time of delivery of the Portfolio Deposit.